 Make sure that your remaining financial aid months will last until you will graduate.
 More information »

-If you fall ill and cannot study, you can apply for a sickness allowance and a general housing allowance.
+If you fall ill and cannot study, you can apply for a sickness allowance.
 If the length of your period of illness is not known or if you know that it will be longer than two months, you should claim sickness allowance.
 If you are paid a sickness allowance, you can still continue your studies to a certain extent.
 More information »

 In order to get financial aid, you must make satisfactory progress with your studies.
 You must complete